 Vela McClam Mitchell

 Both China and India lack the managerial expertise for global collaborative enterprises.
 As China creates the demand for 75,000 executives with international experience, we must work on tooling our workforce to take a lion's share of these leadership positions.
 In the past two decades, U.S. educational institutions and corporations have made major strides in increasing international exposure to our workforce.
 We currently have the understanding, the global people and technology network, and the investment infrastructure to define, design, and build the engines for global collaboration.
-The economic value lies not within the factories, but within the business models of Amazon.com (AMZN
+The economic value lies not within the factories, but within the business models of Amazon.com (AMZN) and Dell (DELL).

 You suggest that schooling in math and science as well as foreign languages, especially Chinese, are two areas requiring the most attention ("What America must do to compete with China and India," Editorials, Aug.
 22/29).
 I suggest that the real key to achieving this goal is to greatly expand the employment opportunities and salaries of engineers and scientists who speak foreign languages.